 Do I need bug protection?

 Well, sometimes.
-Most of the year, roughly August through April, bug protection is unnecessary on the Colorado Plateau, where many of our testers live and play.
+Most of the year — roughly August through April — bug protection is unnecessary on the Colorado Plateau, where many of our testers live and play.
 Early-season and late-season alpine zones are also typically bug-free.
 For this reason, many of us here at iRunFar don’t use fully enclosed tents much of the time, opting instead for flat and catenary-cut tarps.

 So, if you fastpack mostly through the tick-infested Appalachians or the mosquito-infested Wind River Mountains in July, bring a shelter with bug netting.
 Several tents on our list will protect you from creepy crawlies.
-The Mountain Laurel Designs SoloMid XL, the Durston X-Mid 2, the SlingFin SplitWing Shelter Bundle, the Tarptent Preamble, and the Big Agnes Fly Creek HV UL2 Solution Dye will all shield you from biting and stinging insects.
+The Mountain Laurel Designs SoloMid XL, the Durston X-Mid 2, the SlingFin SplitWing Shelter Bundle, and the Big Agnes Fly Creek HV UL2 Solution Dye will all shield you from biting and stinging insects.

 Do I need a ground sheet if my shelter doesn’t have a floor?

-Shelters without floors are an excellent option for many fastpacking trips, but they don’t provide any protection from the ground.
+Shelters without floors, like the Paria Outdoor Products Sanctuary SilTarp, are an excellent option for many fastpacking trips, but they don’t provide any protection from the ground.
 If you’re using an inflatable sleeping bag, having a ground sheet to put down can protect your pad from punctures and help keep your gear protected from dirt and sand.
-While this may seem unnecessary in many situations, keeping sand from covering everything at a desert campsite can make everything much more pleasant.
-Groundsheets can also keep your gear dry if the ground is wet.

 How light should my shelter be for fastpacking?

-As with every other item in your tiny fastpacking backpack, the lighter, the better, as long as performance isn’t compromised — a lighter shelter will reduce your overall pack weight, allowing you to move faster on the trail.
-But lighter weight can sometimes translate to lowered durability or decreased storm protection.
+Lighter weight can sometimes translate to lowered durability or decreased storm protection.
 Be sure to ask yourself if your shelter is “stupid-light,” considering the weather conditions you could encounter on your fastpacking trip.
-The best ultralight tent will strike a balance between its weight, durability, and ability to protect you from the weather.

 Are bivvies as good as tents?
 When would I use a bivvy?

 Bivvies offer less weather protection than ultralight tarps or tents, but they have their place.
 Their primary appeals are their low weight and ease of use.
 When you stop for the night, just throw it on the ground, climb in, and sleep.
-Their primary downsides are their low comfort and susceptibility to condensation and, thus, a wet sleeping bag.
-Our testers like to take bivvies on trips when there is a non-threatening forecast.

 But why, you might ask, would anyone choose this pyramid over a dedicated pole, semi-freestanding tent such as the Big Agnes Fly Creek HV UL2 Solution Dye, which weighs only 31.9 ounces before stakes?
 The short answer is that most people wouldn’t.
 Dedicated pole tents are simple and essentially foolproof.
-But the Mountain Laurel Designs SoloMid XL can be set up tarp-first in a downpour, which keeps your sleeping area from getting wet.
-It’s also constructed from higher quality silnylon, which is stronger and sags less in the rain than Big Agnes sil/PU nylon material.

 Ultimately, there’s no correct answer.
 Some people will prefer trekking pole-supported pyramid tents, and some will prefer dedicated pole tents.
 Even if you don’t use running poles, you can use either type of tent.